Calvin Ridley*, WR, Alabama

 Hunter Renfrow*, WR, Clemson

 Height: 5-10.
 Weight: 180.
 Projected 40 Time: 4.54.
 Projected Round (2018): 4-6.
-10/7/17: Renfrow is undersized for the NFL, but he is still a dangerous slot receiver.
+12/2/17: Renfrow is undersized for the NFL, but he is still a dangerous slot receiver.
 The junior is a quick wideout who has good hands and runs good routes.
-Renfrow has 23 receptions for 221 yards in 2017.
+Renfrow has 50 receptions for 526 yards and three touchdowns in 2017.
 As a sophomore, he recorded 44 catches for 495 yards and six touchdowns, including the winning score in the National Championship to beat Alabama.
 As a freshman, he totaled 33 catches for 492 yards and five scores.
 Renfrow always seems to come up big in crunch time.

 Michael Gallup, WR, Colorado State